Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 14.22.25 UTC
+- WIB: Senin, 23 September 2024 15.31.14 UTC
-- WITA: Senin, 23 September 2024 15.22.25 UTC
+- WITA: Senin, 23 September 2024 16.31.14 UTC
-- WIT: Senin, 23 September 2024 16.22.25 UTC
+- WIT: Senin, 23 September 2024 17.31.14 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational